Dental Implants Rocky Hill

 Of course, there’s no need to panic if you don’t qualify.
 Our office can work with you to complete preliminary procedures – gum disease therapy, tooth extractions, etc. – as needed.
 You’d then be ready to receive implants.

-Should we approve, the consult will also explain the details of implant placement.
+Should we approve, the consultation will also include the details of implant placement.
 In that case, we’ll walk you through the treatment’s various aspects – the timeline, the cost, and more.

 Dental Implant Surgery